Skip to Content

 8. Preheat your oven to 360°F or 180°C. When it is fully heated, place the pan in the oven and bake for 20 minutes or until it begins to brown slightly.
 Remove the pan from the oven and let it cool.

-9. Combine the confectioners' sugar and water and mix until you have a nice thick smooth glaze.
+9. Combine the powdered sugar and water and mix until you have a nice, thick, smooth glaze.
 If it is too thick, add more water a 1/4 teaspoon at a time until you've achieve the desired consistency.

 10. When the cinnamon rolls are completely cool, spoon the glaze over the rolls.
 Best served at room temperature.